 Writing a letter to your municipal councillor(s), either by email or mail, can be an effective way to communicate your concern or support for an issue.
 Although similar, it is important to note that writing to your councillor as their constituent differs from submitting a written comment to a committee of council.
 While you may write to your councillor at any time for any issue, submitting written comments follows a more formal process.

-- Introduce yourself as a constituent – representatives tend to put much more stock in letters from inside their municipalities
+- Introduce yourself as a constituent and provide your address – representatives tend to put much more stock in letters from inside their municipalities

 - State your objective or the issue and whether you support or opposite it at the beginning.